MysteryMS/savage/README.md

-# electra
+# Savage
-Electra is a little Go project made for learning purposes
+Savage is a little Go project made for learning purposes

 ## Contributing
 Is that simple: fork the repo; make changes; pull request them to `main`.